gaoxin492/MVP/README.md

 ## 🚀 Overview

 Multi-view learning often hits roadblocks due to missing data in one or more views.
 MVP steps in with a creative cyclic permutation strategy, paired with a variational inference framework, to establish inter-view correspondences.
-This enables **robust** representation learning, even with significant data gaps.
+This enables **sufficient and consistent** representation learning, even with significant data gaps.
 We've tested MVP on benchmark datasets like PolyMNIST and MVShapeNet, and it delivers strong performance.

 ---